xfi0/ImGui-Base/README.md

 ## Getting Started

 Clone the repository and open the project in your preferred IDE.

-No additional dependencies are required beyond ImGui itself.
+## Dependencies

+ImGui.net
+ClickableTransparentOverlay
+SixLabors.ImageSharp

 ## Configuration